ARTI & MESTIERI

 a different 1974 recording has been released in 2002, see below for details).

-On the second album, 1975's Giro di valzer per domani, a singer was added, Gianfranco Gaza from Procession, and the album has a much better sound and production than the previous one, in a similar style as the previous one but with stronger jazz rock influences.
+On the second album, 1975's Giro di valzer per domani, a singer was added on some tracks, Gianfranco Gaza from Procession; the album has a better sound and production than the previous one, in a similar style to the previous one but with stronger jazz rock influences.
 Two of the album's best cuts, the instrumental Valzer per domani and the vocal Saper sentire were also released as a single.

 In 1979 another Arti & Mestieri album was released,